The video game streaming platform will play host to every match of the eSports’ league inaugural season.

 The “Overwatch” League and Twitch also are developing rewards for fans, which will award the league’s most loyal viewers with “Overwatch” League in-game items.

 “Our fans love to engage with content on Twitch, and we wanted to drive significant viewership of the ‘Overwatch’ League in its inaugural season and beyond,” says Armin Zerza, chief operating officer, Blizzard Entertainment.
-“That’s why this historic and ground-breaking partnership is perfectly suited for Activision Blizzard, for Twitch and, most importantly, for our growing global fan base.”
+“That’s why this historic and ground-breaking partnership is perfectly suited for Activision Blizzard,

 The first season of the ‘Overwatch’ League will run until June, with playoffs and finals scheduled for July.
 For the inaugural season, all games will take place at Blizzard Arena Los Angeles, a venue in Burbank, Calif. that has been renovated for Blizzard eSports events.